MT-Scripts/mt-propspawner/README.md

 # mt-propspawner
-An simple FiveM resource to spawn props anywhere
+An simple standalone FiveM resource to spawn props anywhere